 The Marin County coast is right on the path of 15,000 California gray whales migrating and putting on a show in the Pacific Ocean waters with their leaps and spouts.
 These majestic marine mammals make Marin County whale watching an annual appointment for wildlife watchers, and some of Marin’s best spots for watching whales include the Marin Headlands hiking trails, the beaches of Point Reyes and especially the Point Reyes Lighthouse.

 Be aware that Point Reyes is quite a popular spot for whale watching, and some roads are closed to private vehicles on weekends and federal holidays.
 The Winter Shuttle Bus System was disrupted by the COVID-19 pandemic and cancelled for Winter 2020–2021 and Winter 2021–2022.
-As of early 2022, Point Reyes National Seashore has no plans to resume the Winter Shuttle Bus System is currently closed due to COVID until further notice, but please check back for updates.
+As of early 2022, Point Reyes National Seashore has no plans to resume the Winter Shuttle Bus System.

 Herons, Egrets and More